 It’s not only the spirits of fallen sailors that line the halls with hauntings and supernatural phenomena.
 The Ute Indians were chased out of the area by the initial settlers, and the Hotel Colorado, built-in 1893 for $850,000 and completed in just a couple of years.
 People believe the Ute want people to leave the area so that their descendants can come back and claim the land.

 So what are the typical hauntings one can experience at the hotel?
 Drinks will spill over by themselves, toilets flush by themselves without automation features installed, chandeliers will spin, and screams can be heard in the hotel’s radiators.
-Sometimes, late at night when it is very quiet, you can also hear footsteps coming out of the basement, headed up the Grand Staircase of the hotel.
+Sometimes, late at night when it is very quiet, you can also hear footsteps coming out of the basement, heading up the Grand Staircase of the hotel.

 See Related: 8 Tips For Holiday Travel With Toddlers